brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 The website has come a long way - well - 20 years.
 It started as a Flash Site in 2001.
 I moved on to [Blogspot](https://en.wikipedia.org/wiki/Blogger_(service)), later known as [Blogger](https://www.blogger.com/), then to [MovableType](https://movabletype.org) (~2002), and later to [WordPress](https://wordpress.org) (~2003) ever since its early beta.
 I stayed with WordPress for a very long time - about 18 years.

-I have done away with comments, and dicarded a whole lot of other metadata.
+After 20 years, as of Jun 2021, I have done away with comments, and dicarded a whole lot of other metadata.
 I have also deleted more than 250 articles.
 Now, articles are just Markdown files with a `# Title` and the content.
 There are NO `tags`, `categories`, `SEO`, or any other `jazz` at all.

 > In 2001, the domain, `brajeshwar.com` was booked on a dare and I'm happy with that decision.
 [Read the Story](/about/brajeshwar.com/).

 ## WordPress to Jekyll

-<div class="content-medium">{% include video source="youtube" id="xlwn1hFa5QI" %}</div>
+{% include video source="youtube" id="xlwn1hFa5QI" %}

-I needed quite a bit of manual cleaning as there were codes alongside constent, TextPatten shortcodes, WordPress shortcodes, and lots of metadata.
+I needed quite a bit of manual cleaning as there were codes alongside constent, [Textile](https://textile-lang.com) shortcodes, WordPress shortcodes, and lots of metadata.
 There are WordPress Plugins such as the [Jekyll Exporter](https://wordpress.org/plugins/jekyll-exporter/) that can make it easier.

 I had ported the static parts to AWS S3 long back and that made life easier.
 [Sublime Text](https://www.sublimetext.com) made it easy to do a `Find & Replace` across folders to fix a lot of references, links, etc. I was able to do sweeping replacements across 1200+ files easily in matter of seconds.